Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

 - Pre-testing your offering with a small group of willing customers can highlight difficulties, which can be rectified before you move onto a larger scale marketing launch.

 - A test market will provide more reliable feedback over a wider audience.
-If it does not meet expectations, the idea can be ditched before it does any damage.
+If it does not meet expectations, the idea can be ditched before you commit any more resource.

-- Tests reveal underlying problems – with packaging or distribution, for example.
+- Tests may reveal unseen problems ? with packaging or distribution, for example.

 Establish a pricing policy